rosedj1/HiggsMassMeasurement/d0_Studies/d0_Analyzers/README.md

 ## Main idea

+Derive AdHoc corrections from muons, then apply them per muon to see the improvement in sigma of dpT/pT distributions or m(4mu).

+### Derive Corrections

 1. Skim a rootfile (say Drell-Yan) to put muons into a MyMuonCollection.
 1. Sort the muons into bins of (eta, pT) - call these KinBin2Ds (KB2Ds).
 1. For each KB2D, sort the muons into *n* KB3Ds (eta, pT, q*d0).
 1. Analyze the dpT/pT and 1/pT distributions of muons in each KB3D.
 1. Graph mean(dpT/pT) vs. q*d0 for each KB2D to extract pT correction factors.

+### Apply Corrections

 1. Apply pT correction factors to say ggH sample.
 1. Make DSCB fits of ggH before/after pT corrections per muon to see improvement in sigma_DSCB.